LucHermitte/lh-vim-lib/doc/OO.md

 Often we seek to provide a safe capsule around the data, and the data is expected to be accessed through a controlled interface/abstraction.
 The interface is defined as a series of exposed methods.
 These methods are somehow the messages the object can handle and respond to.
-What is important is not the data, but the service the object can provide us.
+Note that what is important is not the data, but the service the object can provide us.

 ### Dictionaries FTW
 In vim script, the best building block available to define _objects_ is the